OpticalFibers.jl

 OpticalFibers.gaussian_beam_intensityFunction

-Compute the intensity at position (x, y, z) of a gaussian beam parallel to the z-axis with parameters waist, power, and wavelength.
+Compute the intensity at position (x, y, z) of a gaussian beam parallel to the z-axis with parameters given in trap.

 source